MohannadAyman4/AI_and_Omics_Research_Internship_2025/README.md

 These sessions aim to build systematic skills in handling and analyzing omics datasets using statistical and machine learning frameworks.
 All codes, & resources will be organized here for structured, self-paced learning and revision.

-Live sessions and recorded lectures will be shared on our YouTube channel.
+All recorded lectures will be shared on our YouTube channel.
 Follow the channel for updates and session recordings.
+YouTube Channel: [@AIandBiotech](https://youtube.com/@aiandbiotech?feature=shared)

 ## Join Our Discord Channels
 For course updates, class announcements, and peer discussion, join our Discord channels: